Lindwyrm993/Lindwyrm993/README.md

 ## About Me

 Hello!
-I'm Diego Zoel Puente Avila, a former Computer Systems Engineering student at Tecnológico Superior de Jalisco, Zapopan campus.
-I am currenly in the third semester of a nine-semester program.
+I'm Diego Zoel Puente Avila, a Computer Systems Engineering student at Tecnológico Superior de Jalisco, campus Zapopan.
+Currently in third semester of a nine-semester program.

-I am passionate about technology, innovation, and disruptive change.
-I consider myself an organized and methodical person, both in my learning processes and in project development.
+My passion lies primarily in technology, innovation, and disruptive change.
+I consider myself an organized and methodical person, both in my learning processes and project development.

-My main areas of interest include coding, artificial intelligence, cybersecurity, and data analysis.
-At the moment, I am focused on strengthening my backend development skills as a foundation for becoming a well-rounded **Fullstack** developer in the future.
+My main areas of interest include programming, artificial intelligence, cybersecurity, and data analysis.
+At the moment, I'm focusing on strengthening my backend development skills as a foundation for becoming a well-rounded **Fullstack Developer**.

-I am currently learning to program in **C#**, **Python** and **Java**, with an emphasis on best development practices.
-I mainly work with development environments such as **NetBeans** and **Visual Studio**, and have started using **Jupyter Notebook** as part of my preparation to apply for the "**Accelerating Mexico with Artificial Intelligence 2025**" program by Intel.
+I'm currently learning **C#**, **Python** and **Java**, with a strong emphasis on best development practices.
+I mainly work with development environments such as **NetBeans** and **Visual Studio**, and have recently started using **Jupyter Notebook** as part of my preparation for the "**Accelerating Mexico with Artificial Intelligence 2025**" program by Intel.

 I have also completed the **Foundation of ChatGPT** course offered by **Santander Open Academy** as part of my early training in artificial intelligence.

-Additionaly, I am teaching myself **Italian** to broaden my cultural and professional horizons.
+Additionally, I'm learning **Italian** to broaden my cultural and professional horizons.

 ---